reviewdog/reviewdog/proto/rdf/README.md

 should be useful to format results natively by each diagnostic tool.

 ## Open Questions
-- Naming:
-  - Is "Reviewdog Diagnostic Protocol" good naming?
-  - Should we really include *reviewdog* in the name?
-It's true that the primary motivation is for the reviewdog CLI, but it can be just a standard diagnostic format and it can be used outside reviwedog.
-  - Is "Protocol" good word?
-Should we use scheme/format/specification/etc... instead?
-  - RDP is not unique acronym and [Remote Desktop Protocol](https://en.wikipedia.org/wiki/Remote_Desktop_Protocol) is already using it.
 - Protocol Version Representation and Backward/Future Compatibility
-  - Should we add version or some capability data in RDP?
+  - Should we add version or some capability data in RD Format?
-  - RPD should be stable, but there are still a possibility to extend it with backward incompatible way. e.g. We **may** want to add byte offset field in Position message as an alternative of line and column.
+  - RD Format should be stable, but there are still a possibility to extend it with backward incompatible way. e.g. We **may** want to add byte offset field in Position message as an alternative of line and column.